+NOTE: If a non-forbidden PLMN is available in 3GPP access (terrestrial or satellite), the UE selects a non-forbidden PLMN in automatic PLMN selection.

 If the UE selects PLMN A in UE's list of forbidden PLMNs and the UE successfully registers in PLMN A, the UE does not remove PLMN A from UE's list of forbidden PLMNs.

-Editor's note: It is FFS whether availability of PLMN D in a satellite access requires any changes of the above.

 6.23.2 Impacts on existing nodes and functionality

 The UE is impacted with updated automatic PLMN selection as described in subclause 6.23.1.